tigermlt/to_be_delete/test.md

 In this section, we will begin by introducing the defination of subgraphs.
 Subnetworks, or subgraphs, are the building blocks of networks which enable us to characterize and discriminate networks.

 For example, in Figure 1 we show all the non-isomorphic directed subgraphs of size 3.
 These subgraphs differ from each other in the number of edges or direction of edges.
-Note we say graph G and H are isomorphic if there exists a bijection f: V(G) \rightarrow V(H) such that any two nodes u and v of G are adjacent in G if and only if f(u) and f(v) are adjacent in H.
+Note we say graph G and H are isomorphic if there exists a bijection f: V(G) \rightarrow{} V(H) such that any two nodes u and v of G are adjacent in G if and only if f(u) and f(v) are adjacent in H.

 ### Motifs